 College of Business > About > Centers & Institutes > Arditti Center for Risk Management > About

-In 1997, he returned to the Chicago Mercantile Exchange.
+In 1997, he returned to CME.
 As senior executive vice president of planning and development, he was instrumental in organizing CME's business development structure to strengthen its focus on innovation as it faced intensive competition in the new century from domestic and international markets.
-It was during this time that he originated weather futures and led CME's electronic trading business, which now accounts for about 75 percent of the exchange's trade.
-Alongside his academic and industry activities, Dr. Arditti published widely in various academic journals.
+It was during this time that he originated weather futures and led CME's electronic trading business, which now accounts for about 75% of the exchange's trade.
+Alongside his academic and industry activities, Arditti published widely in various academic journals.
 Most notably, he authored "Derivatives," which has become one of the most assigned books on that subject at many universities.